What is Gootkit malware?

 How to export Gootkit data using ANY.RUN?

-If the analyst wants to do additional work with events from tasks or just want to share them with colleagues they can export to different formats.
-Just click on the "Export" button and choose the most suitable format in the drop-down menu
+If the analyst wants to do additional work with events from tasks or share them with colleagues, they can export to different formats.
+Just click on the "Export" button and choose the most suitable format in the drop-down menu.

 Figure 3: Options for export events from tasks with Gootkit